Investigating the role of mergers in galaxy assembly in the early Universe (z > 5): Methodology

 \subsection{Final sample selection}

-We follow a similar approach to the studies presented above, and require a minimum S/N$_{\rm pixel}$ of $3$ for our sample, slightly more conservative than in \citet{lotz04} and \citet{lotz11}.
+We follow a similar approach to the studies presented above, and require a minimum S/N$_{\rm pixel}$ of $3$ for our sample (as derived from \textit{statmorph}), slightly more conservative than in \citet{lotz04} and \citet{lotz11}.
 We have verified that this choice works better at isolating problematic fits than applying a simple cut based on the S/N of the total photometry of the galaxy as done in \citet{dalmasso24}.
 In particular, this condition removes all the measurements where \texttt{statmorph} yields unphysical, negative asymmetries.
-At the same time, this criterion allows us to retain a larger number of galaxies for the analysis, significantly improving the statistics.
 With this condition, we obtain a final sample of $1233$ galaxies, $\sim56 \%$ of the initial sample.
 Their redshift distribution is shown in Fig. \ref{fig:histograms_selected_sample} (red line).
 Despite this further selection, the shape of the distribution, the redshift limits ($5<z<14$), and the median redshift of the final sample (z$_{\rm median}$ $=6.0$), are similar to those of the original spectroscopic sample.